 stRAyNGER goes Krishna to experience a festive temple service & a private tour through the newly reopened Bhagavad Gita Museum, the only religious animatronic museum of its kind.

-When the museum first opened in 1977, it was unlike any other institution.
-Featuring hand-crafted clay robots, the scenes (or dioramas) told the story of Bhagavad Gita (Hare Krishna’s religious text) through narration, movement, and visual effects.
+Opening its doors in 1977, hand-crafted clay robots within the scenes (or dioramas) told the story of Bhagavad Gita (Hare Krishna’s religious text) through narration, movement, and visual effects.

 Fortunately, the Hare Krishna community was able to recruit several highly-regarded professionals from out of state to repair and improve the museum, which has just recently reopened.